-Supported by state spending programs, our aggregates shipments to the infrastructure construction market declined 4% in 2016 compared to an increase of 5% in 2015 compared with 2014.
+Supported by state spending programs, our aggregates product line shipments to the infrastructure construction market declined 4% in 2016 compared to an increase of 5% in 2015 compared with 2014.
 We believe that the demand and need for infrastructure projects will continue to support consistent growth in this market now that long-term federal funding has been resolved.
-In 2016, 39% of our product line aggregates shipments were to the infrastructure construction market.
+In 2016, 39% of our aggregates product line shipments were to the infrastructure construction market.